Q-1. What

 CO2 by making the RWGS reaction

 practical.
-(This requires, among other things, an order of magnitude advance
+(This requires, among other things, a dramatic

-in cost-effectiveness of gas-to-gas recuperators.)
-Secondly, we’ve reduced
+advance in cost-effectiveness of gas-to-gas recuperators.)
+Secondly, we’ve

 reactants and byproducts in high-pressure FTS processes by an order of magnitude.